cksystemsteaching/selfie/README.md

 }
 ```

-Again, the code can be read like an English sentence: first, *declare* a variable `c` and then *initialize* its value to `0`.
-After that, if the value of `c` is less than the value of the parameter `n`, increment the value of `c` by `1`, and keep doing that until the value of `c` is not less than the value of `n` anymore.
-In that case, return the value of `c`.
+Again, the code can be read like an English sentence: define a procedure `count` with a formal parameter `n` as follows.
+First, *declare* a variable `c` and then *initialize* the value of `c` to `0`.
+After that, given an integer value for `n`, if the value of `c` is less than the value of `n`, increment the value of `c` by `1`, and keep doing that until the value of `c` is not less than the value of `n` anymore.
+When this happens, return the value of `c`.
 This code is our first example of a program that makes a computer do work that takes more or less time depending on the input of the program.
 To some extent this is also possible just using conditional statements.
 However, loops are a different story.
 They can even loop forever which means that programs with loops may not *terminate*.
 Thus showing that a program computes the desired result generally requires showing that it computes the result in *finitely* many steps.
 That can actually become quite tricky even with proper training.

 Interestingly, the elements of C\* you have seen so far are enough to do anything any other programming language can do.
 In other words, if you take a program written in any other programming language, we can always rewrite it into a program written in C\* that computes exactly the same as the original.
 It may be cumbersome to do that but it is always possible.
 Hard to believe but true!